It’s time to take the confusion out of craft glue! Here’s your guide to the best adhesives for every type of craft project you work on.

 Aleene’s Tacky Glue – Have I mentioned how wonderful this glue is?
 Not only does it work on paper, felt, fabric, plastic, and ceramics, but it also adheres to wood.

 E6000 – Yes, E6000 works on wood too!
-This stuff is seriously amazing
+This stuff is seriously amazing.

 Best Glue For Leather

 Leather is a type of fabric that can present a challenge for adhesives.
-These two products will create an unstoppable bond with leather.
+These products will create an unstoppable bond with leather.

 Gorilla Super Glue – This craft glue goes on strong and never lets go.
 It creates very flexible but highly impact-resistant bonds.
 It’s water-proof, works well at adhering different materials together, and works well with porous and non-porous materials.